-Fatema Kothari, Vice President & Vice Chair – Fatema is a Senior Consultant with T-Mobile currently, where she manages their infrastructure expansion projects.
+Fatema Kothari, Vice President & Vice Chair – is an executive with Verizon Business, where she leads their efforts to expand connectivity.
 She brings her experience and skills from the service provider side of the telecommunications industry.
 A highly accomplished professional, Fatema has a consistent history of delivering successful projects for Tier 1 network operators.
 She has also worked extensively on building business cases for new technology implementation and network deployments in Latin American markets.
 Fatema holds a Master’s degree in Telecommunications from the University of Maryland, College Park.